RounitR/Car_Number_Plate_Detector/README.md

 - **Upload Video**: Users can upload video files for processing.
 - **Automatic Plate Detection**: The application detects number plates using contour detection and Optical Character Recognition (OCR).
 - **Validation**: Plates are validated using a regex pattern ensuring they are 7 uppercase characters.
-                   -> The regex pattern defined in this project is **'^[A-Z0-9]{7}$'** which means the pattern of the number plate will of 7 characters uppercase including A-Z and 0-9 characters in it. you can change this accordingly.
+                   <br>-> The regex pattern defined in this project is **'^[A-Z0-9]{7}$'** which means the pattern of the number plate will of 7 characters uppercase including A-Z and 0-9 characters in it. you can change this accordingly.
     ```bash
     plate_pattern = re.compile(r'^[A-Z0-9]{7}$')
     ```